Azathothas/Stars/README.md

 - [MaJerle/lwdtc](https://github.com/MaJerle/lwdtc) – Lightweight date, time & cron utilities for embedded systems
 - [Minep/lunaix-os](https://github.com/Minep/lunaix-os) – A simple (yet naive), POSIX-compliant (hopefully!) operating system from scratch!
 - [MirBSD/mksh](https://github.com/MirBSD/mksh) – MirBSD Korn Shell Source Code Mirror – This is a publish-only repository and all pull requests are ignored.
 This repository is a mirror and may receive forced (non-fast-forward) updates.
 Please contribute to the CVS repository of The MirOS Project instead.
 See https://github.com/mirabilos/mksh for some experiments autobuilding this with Travis-CI and GitHub Actions and for Coverity Scan.
-- [Moe-hacker/ruri](https://github.com/Moe-hacker/ruri) – Linux container, with zero dependency (Lightweight User-friendly Linux-container Implementation)
+- [Moe-hacker/ruri](https://github.com/Moe-hacker/ruri) – Linux container, with zero runtime dependency (Lightweight User-friendly Linux-container Implementation)
 - [Moe-hacker/rurima](https://github.com/Moe-hacker/rurima) – Run docker & LXC images without docker or LXC program, without kernel features support, even without root privileges!
 - [MrGlockenspiel/activate-linux](https://github.com/MrGlockenspiel/activate-linux) – The "Activate Windows" watermark ported to Linux
 - [Netflix/bpftop](https://github.com/Netflix/bpftop) – bpftop provides a dynamic real-time view of running eBPF programs.
 It displays the average runtime, events per second, and estimated total CPU % for each program.